abiosoft/caddy-docker/README.md

 0.0.0.0
 browse
 fastcgi / 127.0.0.1:9000 php # php variant only
-startup php-fpm # php variant only
+startup php-fpm7 # php variant only
 ```
 The last 2 lines are only present in the php variant.